kubernetes-retired/kube-aws/Documentation/kubernetes-on-aws-launch.md

 Otherwise, navigate to the DNS registrar hosting the zone for the provided external DNS name.
 Ensure a single A record exists, routing the value of `externalDNSName` defined in `cluster.yaml` to the externally-accessible IP of the master node instance.

-You can invoke `kube-aws status` to get the cluster API IP address after cluster creation, if necessary.
+You can invoke `kube-aws status` to get the cluster API endpoint after cluster creation, if necessary.
 This command can take a while.

 ## Access the cluster